RTBlanco/CoinFlipIOS/README.md

 # CoinFlipIOS
-A simple ios that is using the webKitUI to render to render [CoinFlip](https://rtblanco.github.io/CoinFlip/)
+A simple ios app that is using the WebKitUI to render [CoinFlip](https://rtblanco.github.io/CoinFlip/)